camunda/camunda-bpm-examples/bpmn-model-api/generate-process-fluent-api/README.md

 ## Invoice example process

-The process we want to create is the invoice process from the [camunda-bpm-platform/examples][1].
+The process we want to create is similar to the invoice process from the [camunda-bpm-platform/examples][1].
 We aim to file it again with the executable process definition of the depicted invoice process.

 ![Invoice Process][3]